stefanlesser/recurse/resources/future-programming.md

 ### Future of Programming Languages
 [The Hundred-Year Language](http://www.paulgraham.com/hundred.html)<br>
 Abstract thoughts about what programming languages look like in 100 years from now.

-[The Unofficial Guide to Rich Hickey's Brain](http://www.flyingmachinestudios.com/programming/the-unofficial-guide-to-rich-hickeys-brain/) • Daniel Higginbotham, December 2012<br>
-Contrasts Object-Oriented Programming with Functional Programming and explains the "fundamental flaws' of accidential complexity in OOP that FP allows us to deal with in a better way.

 [Graal & Truffle](https://blog.plan99.net/graal-truffle-134d8f28fb69%3E)<br>
 Research project to use Futamura projections to create new programming languages quicker which integrate into existing languages and platforms and still perform well.